Cork vs. Screw Top: What’s Better? A Wine Expert Explains

 If you’re looking for a solid screw top—be it for easy access, simple storage, or the curiosity to try something new—don’t be afraid to ask an expert for help.
 Whether it’s the owner of your cool neighborhood wine store or a smart sommelier, the pros can point you in the right direction.

 “As consumers, it’s impossible to know everything about what you’re buying, and promoting the idea that ‘with enough time, you could’ is just a false narrative,” Butler says.
-“Trust information from the folks who have chosen wine as their vacation and ask lots of questions!”
+“Trust information from the folks who have chosen wine as their vocation and ask lots of questions!”

 Now that’s a tip worth toasting to!